Nath-cant-code/OS-C-CW-Shortest-Remaining-Time-First/README.md

 # Shortest Remaining Time First Process Scheduler
 This is the coursework group project for the Operating Systems and Concurrency module in Year 2 of Computer Science with Artificial Intelligence.

+This group project was done by Group 41: Nathanael Ng, Muhammad Aatik Shaikh, and Shawn Chan

 ## Running the Progam on VS Code